Yamunachowdary14/Yamunachowdary14/README.md

-Sure, here is your GitHub README with a few adjustments for clarity and consistency:
+Sure, here is the adjusted GitHub README with the necessary corrections:

 ---